Route basis

 Send your preferred date, number of participants and where you are staying.
 The reply can check what is realistic with weather, timing, participant fit and the local Kotor route.

-Useful first message
+A useful first message